razeedazee/remnant2-instances/instances/Abberations/Ripsaw/README.md

+Info

+- Survivor / Apocalypse / Powerlevel 1 - 3

 Random Items Spawns

-- N/A
+- Simulcrum is in shed with Ripsaw

 Fixed Items spawns

-- Alumni Ring
+- Alumni Ring (if Nightweaver is killed)
 - Aberration Ripsaw

 Injectables